iambrainstorming/iambrainstorming.github.io/src/chapters/education/english-or-odia-medium.md

 Students first understand the concept in Odia and immediately see the same explanation in English.
 As they continue learning, they naturally become comfortable with both languages without sacrificing understanding.

-Parents would no longer have to decide whether understanding concepts is more important than learning English.
-Their children would gain both at the same time.
+Parents would no longer have to choose between English or Odia medium, as they could utilize the benefits of both worlds.

 ### This Is Easier Than Ever